Console Pianos vs. Upright Pianos: Which is Better for You?

 When it comes to choosing between Console Pianos and Upright Pianos, it all comes down to the purpose of the piano.
 For instance, in most cases, Consoles should be avoided if you're able to get a taller Upright piano.

-By understanding the types of pianos available (Console vs. Upright), the type of action, the size of the soundboard, and the length of the strings, you'll be able to make an informed decision about which type of piano is right for you.
+By understanding the types of upright pianos available (console vs. spinet vs. upright), the type of action, the size of the soundboard, and the length of the strings, you'll be able to make an informed decision about which type of piano is right for you.

 Whatever your choice, make sure to consult with piano stores, your piano teacher, and a qualified piano tuner to get the best piano for your needs.

-As your virtual piano tuner, I encourage those interested in vertical pianos to go with larger uprights because of the full-sized action which increases control, and a high quality sound to keep beginners inspired to continue with piano practice.
+As your virtual piano tuner, I encourage those interested in vertical pianos to go with larger uprights because of the full-sized action which increases control, along with a high quality sound to keep beginners inspired to continue their piano practice.

 Yamaha Piano Reviews